ZhijianZhou01/virusrecom/README.md

 ```
 virusrecom -e input_directory -o outdir
 ```
 <b>Tip:</b> The directory ```input_directory``` can contain multiple fasta files, and each fasta file can contain multiple sequences.
-Finally, each sequence name will contain its file-name.
+After the running, finally, each sequence name will contain its file-name.

 Therefore, if the file-name of fasta file is a lineage name, the lineage name can be written into the sequence name in batches.